Grooming the Icelandic Sheepdog

 Drying thoroughly is essential.
 Towel blot and use airflow to fully dry the coat, brushing lightly to help release loose undercoat.

-4) Trimming & Coat Length
+Trimming and Coat Length

 Icelandic Sheepdogs should not be shaved.
 Trimming is limited to feet, sanitary areas, and minimal tidying for cleanliness.
 Shaving interferes with insulation and coat regrowth.